 While it’s not possible to pre-empt exactly what people will ask for (we speak differently from the way we type) many of the basics you have in place as part of your SEO optimisation strategy will remain the same, with some important tweaks.

-Here are some key points for getting ‘voice search’ ready that are worth considering:
+Here are some key points for being ‘voice search’ ready that are worth considering:

 - Keywords remain crucial, especially long tail keywords.
 By definition, a long tail keyword is a very targeted phrase that contains three or more words and often contains a head term (keyword) that is general with one or two more specific keywords added.
 When we type, we search using head words, but when we talk to search, we use long tail keywords, and in many cases, ask questions.
 Knowing this requires us to be thoughtful about our SEO strategies.
 We should closely examine the way we provide our content.
 If you want to answer the natural language questions people use to search for something, your content is the first thing that needs to be fixed.
 You need to ask yourself what questions your content is answering at this moment and find out if that aligns with the questions people ask.
 Is the answer all-encompassing or is it incomplete, thus not satisfying the needs of the visitor?
 Take a long hard look at the conversational queries people use to find what they need.
 Not only look at your data but also check how your competitors are doing and see how they are trying to answer these questions.
 Use the autocomplete feature in search engines to see which questions often pop up.
 Put the answers you find in a spot where search engines can easily filter them out.
 Don’t make it a long winding answer, but get to the point and serve it straight up.